 Nearly every economic decision people make entails some tradeoff through time, whether it is consumption versus savings, doing a task now or later, building human capital, or investing in one's career.
-Characterizing such choices with structural models of discounting has been a core challenge for economists for much of the last century (leading contributions include Samuelson, 1937; Koopmans, 1960; Laibson, 1997; O'Donoghue and Rabin, 2001).
-The preference parameters governing such models are of unique value for understanding a broad range of behaviors, and so have received a great deal of empirical attention in both field and laboratory settings (examples include Hausman, 1979; Lawrance, 1991; Warner and Pleeter, 2001; Cagetti, 2003; Laibson, Repetto and Tobacman, 2005; Mahajan and Tarozzi, 2011; Fang and Wang, 2015; Harrison, Lau and Williams, 2002; Andersen, Harrison, Lau and Rutstrom, 2008; Andreoni and Sprenger, 2012a).
+Characterizing such choices with structural models of discounting has been a core challenge for economists for much of the last century, with important contributions by Samuelson (1937); Koopmans (1960); Laibson (1997) and O'Donoghue and Rabin (2001).
+The preference parameters governing such models are of unique value for understanding a broad range of behaviors, and so have received a great deal of attention in the empirical literature on intertemporal choice.